imoneoi/openchat/README.md

 ## <a id="section4"></a> Legacy Models

 The following models are older versions of OpenChat and have inferior performance compared to the latest version.
 They will be deprecated in the next release.
-Please note that OpenChat V1 and V2 series are now deprecated, [please install 3.1.x for using these models](https://github.com/imoneoi/openchat/tree/83a683c775c77867cc45937fafdf48e8dcb68daa)
+Please note that OpenChat V1 and V2 series are now deprecated, [please install 3.1.x for using V1 and V2 models](https://github.com/imoneoi/openchat/tree/83a683c775c77867cc45937fafdf48e8dcb68daa)

 To run the models on multiple GPUs with smaller VRAM, you can enable tensor parallelization, for example, using the `--tensor-parallel-size 2` flag.